 Where do our projects come from?

-Our national projects come from activity orders provided to us by the Department of Education and Training and are overseen by the relevant IRC.
+Our national projects come from activity orders provided to us by the Department of Employment, Skills, Small and Family Business and are overseen by the relevant IRC.
 These projects are developed from our skills forecast research and guided by industry and public feedback.

 Can I have my say on training package development?